Bust the myths and start following actual facts that will improve your app ranking.

 The study also concluded that the rating for the 10th position app could be as low as 1.09.
 This makes it clear that the ratings didn't have as much control over the ranking algorithm in the store as you believed until now.

 If you still need some more proof to kick this app rating myth out of your head, you can see this graph of the top ranking apps on the chart.
 Even these top-ranked apps are backed up by good ratings, so give rating importance as much as it deserves not blindly depend upon them for ASO.

 In addition to this, we have also written a detailed article featuring all the not-so-famous app store optimization tips that might reveal some great insights to you.

 Myth Busting: Keywords play an essential part in app store optimization.

 As far as the myth about the keywords goes, the people believed that it is vital for SEO, but not for the app stores.
 ASO is all about the ranking and doesn't count on the keywords like SEO.

 If you are among those people, then we are sorry for bursting your bubble of trust on this myth.
-The keywords are also crucial for the app store optimization; they play an essential role in uplifting the app’s ranking.
+The keywords are also crucial for app store optimization; they play an essential role in uplifting the app’s ranking.

 The developers need to place specific keywords in the app to make it searchable for the users.
 However, the keyword stuffing will get you in trouble, so you need to play it smartly.

-The keywords can also be placed in the app title also that will help your app in getting better visibility.
+The keywords can also be placed in the app title also which will help your app in getting better visibility.
 However, don't fall for the general words and try to come up with the great combination of a unique name having a keyword in it.